nguyenzung/fast-relay/Architecture.md

 - **`OutMessage` (`message.go`)**: Carries a `Message` and its receive timestamp across channels.
 Passed by value to avoid a separate pointer allocation per message in the common case.
 Contains a `Buf *mem.Buffer` field — on Linux this holds the jemalloc-backed region; on other platforms it is nil.
 Each recipient's write pump calls `Buf.Release()` after writing (nil-safe), and the last release frees the backing memory.

+- **Protocol primitives (`protocol.go`)**: Mechanical, policy-free operations shared across `internal/domains` `App` implementations, so each new domain doesn't have to re-derive them:
+  - `ExtractTargets(msg, self, &dst)` — reads `msg.ToIDs`, excludes `self`, writes into a caller-provided fixed array (no allocation).
+  - `DeliverTo(dest, msg, buf, recvTime)` — the retain/push/release-on-drop dance for pushing `msg` to one `Connector`.
+It only ever manages the reference it creates via its own `Retain()`; it never releases the original reference (that belongs to `internal/network`, see above).
+This is the easiest place to introduce a refcount bug by hand, so it exists once here instead of being copy-pasted per `App`.
+  - Both are opinion-free: they don't decide what counts as `processed`, whether to strip the recipient list, or which counter to bump on failure — that's still each `App`'s own policy (see §2.3).

 ---

 ### 2.3.
 Domains Layer (`internal/domains`)